Second inauguration of Donald Trump: Post-ceremony events

 After the inaugural ceremony, President Donald Trump, First Lady Melania Trump, Vice President JD Vance and Second Lady Usha Vance escorted former president Joe Biden and former first lady Jill Biden to a departure ceremony on the east side of the U.S. Capitol.
 The Trumps exchanged remarks and bid farewell to the Bidens at the base of the helicopter that would transport them to Joint Base Andrews, and then returned to the steps of the Capitol building where they waved as the Bidens' helicopter took off.
 Meanwhile, Harris and Emhoff took a limousine and then they boarded a plane for Los Angeles.
 Following the Bidens' departure, President Trump gave remarks in front of supporters at Emancipation Hall.

+Elon Musk salute controversy

+Musk giving the gesture before saying "My heart goes out to you.
+It is thanks to you that the future of civilization is assured."

+During a post-ceremony event, businessman and political figure Elon Musk delivered a speech amongst others within Capital One Arena.
+At one point during his speech, Musk twice made a gesture interpreted by many as a Nazi or a fascist Roman salute.
+(Note: The "Roman salute" is a gesture which was used by Italian Fascists, then adopted by the Nazis.
+It is not believed to have been used by ancient Romans.)
+He thumped his right hand over his heart, fingers spread wide, and then extended his right arm out, emphatically, at an upward angle, palm down and fingers together.
+He then repeated the gesture to the crowd behind him.
+As he finished the gestures, he said to the crowd, "My heart goes out to you.
+It is thanks to you that the future of civilization is assured."

+The salute led to worldwide backlash and protests against Musk.
+It was widely condemned as an intentional Nazi salute in Germany, where making such gestures is illegal.
+The Anti-Defamation League said it was not a Nazi salute, but other Jewish organizations disagreed and condemned the salute.
+American public opinion was divided on partisan lines as to whether it was a fascist salute.
+Musk dismissed the accusations of Nazi sympathies, deriding them as "dirty tricks" and a "tired" attack.
+Neo-Nazi and white supremacist groups celebrated it as a Nazi salute.
+Multiple European political parties demanded that Musk be banned from entering their countries.

 Inaugural balls

 The Trumps (left) and Vances (right) dance during the Liberty Ball at the Washington Convention Center.

 Customarily, inaugural balls are held at various venues before and after the inaugural ceremonies.
 Official balls, at which the president and first lady appear, are organized by the inaugural committee, while unofficial balls are not.

 Three official inaugural balls occurred, at which performers including Nelly, Rascal Flatts, and Jason Aldean appeared.
 A larger number of unofficial balls were organized.